neatnik/omg.lol/info/Features/proofs.md

 ## Aren’t you just a random untrusted party, though?

 Yeah, we are.
 Also, the domain ends in .lol, so that probably should have been your first clue that you’re not getting government-level RFC3161-compliant Time Stamp Authority service here or anything even remotely close.
 This is for fun!
-If it’s not fun to you, don’t use it.
+If you don’t think it’s fun, then don’t use it.

 ## Questions?

-Ping [@adam@social.lol](https://social.lol/@adam) with any questions, thoughts, early ideas, or feedback.
+Visit the [Proofs category on Discourse](https://discourse.lol/c/proofs/18) to ask questions or share any feedback.